 If you can, take some time to sit down and plan out your Christmas Day menu – and the meals you’ll eat for the couple of days either side.
 From there you can see which foods or ingredients you might need to swap in.
 For example, turkey (and all other plain meat) is FODMAP friendly, but you might need to switch up your usual veggies and make a FODMAP friendly stuffing and sauce.
 Smoked salmon and prawns are a brilliant FODMAP friendly starter, when accompanied with a FODMAP friendly toast and a marie-rose sauce (lemon, light mayo, paprika and ketchup).

 See my “festive swap’ guide below for ideas, or check some FODMAP friendly cookbooks or recipes online.
-Bay’s kitchen has also launched a brand new range of FODMAP friendly gravies, which are ideal for Christmas dinner.
+Bay’s kitchen has a range of FODMAP friendly gravies, which are ideal for Christmas dinner.

 Make sure you also have FODMAP friendly snacks and treats on hand so that you don’t feel like you’re missing out.
 FODMAP friendly options include peanuts, hard cheeses, olives, rice crackers, smoked salmon, clementines, fresh berries and dark chocolate (30g serving size).